 Our established and highly reputable partners are hand picked based on their reﬂection of our philosophies.
 These philosophies include the ultimate customer experience; user-friendly, efﬁcient and cost-effective solutions; and superior aftersales technical support to keep your projects moving forward glitch free.
 Together we offer years of ﬁeld experience coupled with hands-on knowledge of industry's best practices for sample preparation methods and materials testing.
 All this serves as the foundation for matching end-users with quality tensile testing equipment.

-We encourage you to submit your technical specifications using the submission form below to be matched with the optimal manufacturer of Tensile Testers for your specific application - today!
+Simply submit your technical specifications using the submission form below to be matched with the optimal manufacturer of Universal Testing Machines for your specific application, budget and other considerations.

 How Do I Select the Perfect Tensile Tester?